Summary

 Next, have students trace their diagrams onto a piece of wax paper or tracing paper, including the labels of their angles

-Using the angles supplied in the Angle Demonstration handout, review the terms congruent, supplementary, and supplementary as follows:
+Using the angles supplied in the Demonstration Angles handout, review the terms congruent, supplementary, and supplementary as follows:

 Hold up angle A and angle B so that both of the sides of angle A fall on the corresponding sides of angle B. Ask students what kind of angles A and B are.
 Students should be able to say that these angles are congruent.
 Define the term if needed.